 - Organizer Description

 - Enter a description of your festival.
 The description should give Everfest revelers a general picture of what they can expect at your festival.
-It’s convenient if the text in your description is "evergreen," meaning that it will always be true, because that way you don’t have to change it every year.
+It’s convenient if the text in your description is "evergreen," meaning that it will always be true, because that way you will not have to change it every year.
 The date, location, and any other editable information will appear on your profile page, so there’s no need to repeat them in the description if you don’t want to.

 - Header Background